cloudflare/cfrpki/README.md

 it was designed separate the distribution of files from the cryptographic operations.

-[GoRTR](https://github.com/cloudflare/gortr) was created by Cloudflare to use a list of ROAs from either OctoRPKI or similar tools able to produce a JSON file.
+[GoRTR](https://github.com/cloudflare/gortr) was created by Cloudflare to use a list of ROAs from either OctoRPKI or similar validators able to produce a JSON file.

 To connect with GoRTR **securely**, you will need to setup a private key.